pylover/linebyline/README.md

 quickly from my mind. at the other side, `grep` and `sed` are not flexible enough to quickly transform and process text files at the terminal.

-Hackline is just an one-liner text processor to:
+Linebyline is just an one-liner text processor to:

 - Split by any delimiter, combine columns and etc ...
 - Specify a pattern to omit or keep the line.